-To contribute to the development and shaping of professionalism and excellence for Board operations, in 2020-21 we:
+To contribute to the development and shaping of professionalism and excellence for Board operations, in 2021-22 we:

 - continued to support flexible working arrangements for the Board's staff.
-This was critical to ensure the Board was able to operate without interruption to normal business activities while complying with the Queensland and Federal government COVID-19 directions. - identified and engaged new Investigators and facilitated training and support while we await the Investigators Manual to be updated. - progressed a review of our registration renewal process with a view to move from a manual paper-based approach to a digitised automated approach.
+This was critical to ensure the Board was able to operate without interruption to normal business activities while complying with the ongoing impacts of COVID-19. - maintained a small pool of Investigator's to ensure that investigations can be carried out when required quickly and efficiently. - identified and commenced exploring ways to overcome barriers to transition our registration renewal process from a manual paper-based approach to a digitised automated approach.